jhfhngj/The-Pur-Project-B/README.md

 `runlib` - is called.

+`if=` - checks if var/str is equal to var/str.
+Outputs to var or runs code until

+`end` - , which is a universal to Pur end, for loops (soon) and conditionals.

 # Syntax

 Syntax is like this:

 `command(input`

+For each of what might be a period in the original Pur, is now a left circle bracket.

 # Built-in libraries

-Breakfast - library to ensure Pur is working properly by saying foods
+Breakfast - library to ensure Pur is working properly by saying foods - used for debugging the user modified Pur, or me, to test stuff.